Shutdown deadline looms over COVID-19 relief talks

-WASHINGTON (AP) — Bearing down on a midnight shutdown deadline, top negotiators on a must-pass, almost $1 trillion COVID-19 economic relief package are committed to sealing an agreement Friday as they resolve remaining differences in hopes of passing the legislation this weekend.
+WASHINGTON (AP) — Bearing down on a midnight shutdown deadline, congressional negotiators on an almost $1 trillion COVID-19 economic relief package remained committed to sealing an agreement Friday even as hopes for a midday announcement passed.

+Senate Majority Leader Mitch McConnell, R-Ky., said Friday morning he was “even more optimistic now than I was last night," but Democrats launched a concerted campaign to block an effort by Republicans to rein in emergency Federal Reserve lending powers.
+They said the GOP proposal would deprive President-elect Joe Biden of crucial tools to manage the economy.

-The pressure is on.
-Government funding lapses at midnight Friday and a partial, low-impact shutdown would ensue if Congress fails to pass a stopgap spending bill before then.
-That's not guaranteed, said Senate GOP Whip John Thune, who said some Republicans might block the stopgap measure to keep the pressure on if the talks haven't borne fruit.
+Government funding lapses at midnight Friday, and a partial, low-impact shutdown would ensue if Congress failed to pass a stopgap spending bill before then.
+House leaders said they would speed through such a bill to buy a few days' time to pass any broad deal, but Senate passage of the temporary measure was by no means certain.

+Senators including Josh Hawley, R-Mo., were demanding to see what's in the bigger COVID-19 package before they would agree to the stopgap bill, keeping the pressure on if the COVID-19 talks haven't borne fruit by the deadline.

-Democrats came out swinging at a key obstacle: A provision by conservative Sen. Pat Toomey, R-Pa., that would close down more than $400 billion in potential Federal Reserve lending powers established under a relief bill in March.
-Treasury Secretary Steven Mnuchin is shutting down the program at the end of December but Toomey's language goes further, and Democrats say the provision would tie President-elect Joe Biden's hands and put the economy at risk.
+Democrats came out swinging at a key obstacle: a provision by conservative Sen. Pat Toomey, R-Pa., that would close down more than $400 billion in potential Federal Reserve lending powers established under a relief bill in March.
+Treasury Secretary Steven Mnuchin is shutting down the programs at the end of December, but Toomey's language goes further, by barring the Fed from restarting the lending next year, and Democrats say the provision would tie Biden's hands and put the economy at risk.

-“If ever there is a time to put politics aside and do the right thing, it should be in the middle of a pandemic and corresponding economic crisis," said Sen. Michael Bennet, D-Colo.
-“President Trump had these authorities available to him.
-President-elect Biden should too.”
+“As we navigate through an unprecedented economic crisis, it is in the interests of the American people to maintain the Fed’s ability to respond quickly and forcefully," said Biden economic adviser Brian Deese.
+“Undermining that authority could mean less lending to Main Street businesses, higher unemployment and greater economic pain across the nation."

+The key Fed programs at issue provided loans to small and mid-sized businesses and bought state and local government bonds, making it easier for those governments to borrow, at a time when their finances are under pressure from the pandemic.

-But the central elements of a hard-fought compromise appeared in place: more than $300 billion in aid to businesses; a $300-per-week bonus federal jobless benefit and renewal of soon-to-expire state benefits; $600 direct payments to individuals; vaccine distribution funds and money for renters, schools, the Postal Service and people needing food aid.
+The central elements appeared in place: more than $300 billion in aid to businesses; a $300-per-week bonus federal jobless benefit and renewal of soon-to-expire state benefits; $600 direct payments to individuals; vaccine distribution funds and money for renters, schools, the Postal Service and people needing food aid.

 Lawmakers were told to expect to be in session and voting this weekend.